 My final stop on the first night of my road trip to Virginia was to Mars.
 Mars, Pennsylvania that is!

 And now I am sitting in a hotel room just outside of Pittsburgh, prepping for tomorrow, and eating french fries and chocolate shake.
-As you do.
+As you do on a road trip.